firecow/swarm-app/README.md

 `swarm-app wait` gives a detailed answer.

 ## Getting deployment errors tools could have found?
-`swarm-app validate` will exit with errors on every configuration mistake.
+`swarm-app validate` will exit with errors on configuration mistake.

 ## Confused looking at the yaml?
 `swarm-app.yml` is very explicit, no more optionals, no more short syntax.